Stev190/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a scrpt that set permission
+Create a script that add symbolic links